github/training-kit/paths/git-trouble/fc-scenarios.md

   ## [Just Make it Go Away!](/on-demand/git-trouble/07)

   That innovative fix was **supposed** to fix everything!
-Instead your project is a dumpster fire and you just want everything to go back to how it was.
+Instead your project is a garbage fire and you just want everything to go back to how it was.
 Have no fear, we can make that happen.

 show-me-how:
 tell-me-why: